 The Ebola Virus Disease (EVD) outbreak and the measures employed to contain it caused extensive damage to the already fragile Guinean socio-economic environment, reversing the economic/social gains the country had made in recent years.
-As a consequence, Guineans, especially the youth (constituting about 45% of the population), who were previously employed have lost their jobs.
-As a consequence, many sought migration opportunities in other countries and to Europe in search of employment and better lives, however many were trapped en route in Libya.
-The end of the EVD outbreak coupled with the diﬃcult conditions in Libya and other transit countries weigh in the decision to return home.
+As a consequence, many Guineans, especially the youth (constituting about 45% of the population), who were previously employed lost their jobs.
+According to the Italian ministry of Interior, 13,342 Guineans arrived in Italy during 2016.
+The end of the EVD outbreak coupled with the diﬃcult conditions in Libya and other transit countries weigh in the decision for many to return home.

 In 2018, IOM plans to carry out programs that will facilitate the sustainable reintegration and stabilization of the returned migrants and their respective communities.
 This will be done by using three different approaches:

-1. Protection: IOM will work with the relevant ministries/NGOs to provide in-kind support and non-food items (NFIs) to meet speciﬁc needs of vulnerable migrants including children and victims of traﬃcking.
+- Protection: IOM will work with the relevant ministries/NGOs to provide in-kind support and non-food items (NFIs) to meet speciﬁc needs of vulnerable Guinean returnees , including children and victims of traﬃcking.

-2. Livelihoods recovery: IOM will support the recovery of small-holder farmers and traders in areas of high population out-migration and return through livelihoods recovery support.
-Beneﬁciaries will be given the opportunity to choose from a range of market-oriented support including options such as agricultural inputs, tools and equipment, cash grants, cash for assets and training.
+- Livelihoods recovery: IOM will support the recovery of small-holder farmers and traders in areas of high population out-migration and return, through livelihoods recovery support.
+Beneﬁciaries will be given the opportunity to choose from a range of market-oriented support, including options such as agricultural inputs, tools and equipment, cash grants, cash for assets and training.

 IOM Guinea is the leading organization with regards to supporting the voluntary return and sustainable reintegration of migrants.
 IOM works with relevant government agencies and CBOs/NGOs in this regard.
-With current staff strength of 104 and four sub oﬃces, IOM is equipped with the human and operational capacities to carry out these activities.
+With current staff strength of 118 and three sub oﬃces, IOM is equipped with the human and operational capacities to carry out these activities.